corrados/edrumulus/algorithm/README.md

 peak.
 This is marked by the yellow bar in the above plot which shows the three peaks of the band-pass filtered signal (The red bar is the scan time and the blue bar is the mask time).

+#### Latency of the band-pass filtered signal

+The band-pass filter introduces a filter delay which is usually below 2 ms. The good thing is that this filter delay can be ignored as long as it is shorter than the scan time.
+This is because we only use the band-pass filtered signal for the threshold test.
+For anything else we use the pure ADC signal which is not delayed.
+So, we store the original ADC signal in a FIFO and can therefore start the scan time in the past, i.e., undo the band-pass filter delay.

 ### Retrigger cancellation